ContinuumRoboticsLab/MoSSNet/README.md

 ## Requirements and Installation
 Our implementation is based on python 3.7 and Cuda 11.0.
+Tested on Ubuntu 22.04.
 ```
 git clone https://github.com/ContinuumRoboticsLab/MoSSNet.git
 cd MoSSNet